objectiveSee/DRBlocks/README.md

 ## Installation with CocoaPods

-[CocoaPods](http://cocoapods.org) is a dependency manager for Objective-C, which automates and simplifies the process of using 3rd-party libraries like AFNetworking in your projects.
-See the ["Getting Started" guide for more information](https://github.com/AFNetworking/AFNetworking/wiki/Getting-Started-with-AFNetworking).
+[CocoaPods](http://cocoapods.org) is a dependency manager for Objective-C.  See the ["Getting Started" guide for more information](https://github.com/AFNetworking/AFNetworking/wiki/Getting-Started-with-AFNetworking).

 ```ruby
 pod "DRBlocks", "~> 0.0.1"
 ```

-If you don't use CocoaPods, then add DRBlocks.h and DRBlocks.m to your project.
+If you don't use CocoaPods, reconsider using them or add DRBlocks.h and DRBlocks.m to your project.

 ## Feedback